Gush Paint Vs Nippon Paint: What’s their Main Difference

 - It’s also non-toxic and odourless.

 - The products release negative ions in large numbers, which remove toxic particulates from the air.

 - It has better thermal insulation than other paints, which makes your spaces feel cooler.

-Note that Gush paint only has interior paint solutions.
+Note that Gush Earth only has interior paint solutions.

-You have only two types of Gush paint:
+There are only two types of Gush Earth paint:

 - Air-purifying and washable